 - Glass canning jar (a quart will work best for legumes and grains, pint size for seeds)

 - Canning ring lid or rubber band

-- Put tulle or net bag from onions or citrus over the open mouth of the jar, and attach it with the canning lid (or rubber band, but the lid is optimal).
+- Put netting over the open mouth of the jar, and attach it with the canning lid (use a rubber band in a pinch, but the lid is optimal).
 Choose whatever has smaller holes than what you’re sprouting.
 When I do little seeds, I start with the tulle, then move to the onion bag after they start getting long sprouts.

 - Set the jar partly upside down in a bowl.
 This will allow the water to continue to drain out through the mesh, but the seeds/legumes will stay in.